TheLazyFerret/TCP-server-cpp/README.md

 ## Compilation
 Not needed!
-Both libraries don't need individual compilation
+None of the libraries require separate compilation.

 ## Example
 - A very simple example of a server can be found in [server.cpp](example/server.cpp)